 Jesus instructions about what to expect when they proclaimed the truth can be broken down into five main points.
 First, not everyone will believe.
 Second, persecution will come to those who proclaim the Gospel.
-Third, Even so, have no fear because they are in the Father’s hands.
+Third, even so, have no fear because they are in the Father’s hands.
 Fourth, the Gospel divides people into two groups, believers and unbelievers.
 In this there will never be peace.
-Fifth, Righteousness before God will result in eternal rewards.
+Fifth, righteousness before God will result in eternal rewards.

 God’s truth divides people.
 Of course it does not divide those who believe God and are genuinely saved by grace through faith.
 At least it shouldn’t cause persecution.
 There may be disagreements, but not all out war.
-On the other hand, there are many professing Christians and Christian leaders who are anything but.
+On the other hand, there are many professing Christians and their leaders who are anything but.
 They are unregenerate and teach a false gospel that gives them power or privilege or license.
 It is not the genuine Gospel of our Lord Jesus Christ that brings God’s peace into hearts.
 The sword of division that Jesus has brought into the world divides the true from the false, the believer and unbeliever, the genuine Christian from the false Christian.

 The genuine Gospel creates Christians who will never be satisfied with superficial religion.
 They are regenerate and are New Creations who partake of the Divine Nature of God.
 Because of this, they will always have a passion to live uncompromising lives based upon God’s nature and ways.
 When other people put pressure on them to conform to the ways that are different then the sword that divides comes into play.
 Jesus’ teaching from Matthew 10 makes it very clear that we must never compromise our stance on the truth even when the pressure to do so comes from loved ones or our church family.

 Jesus’ teaching in this passage was that we should not be surprised when we are persecuted for Righteousness’ sake.
 This is the natural function of the sword that divides.
 Not only are we not to be surprised, but we are to not fear the evil that can come upon us.
 All in Christ are eternally in God’s hands and control.
-People may persecute us even unto death, but all that does is send us to be our Lord that much quicker.
+People may persecute us even unto death, but all that does is send us to be with our Lord that much quicker.
 We may be tempted to compromise when the division that will happen if we don’t is between us and someone we care about very much, but we must always put our Saviour first.

 This is normal folks.
 If the Gospel message being preached never causes this sort of reaction from some people then something is wrong with the message.
 Jesus told us what would happen to us if we preached His message to the world.
 The fact that, at least in the US, this is a rarity is a clear warning that what is being preached is something other than the genuine Gospel.
-Hence, that is why I left my former church because they were preparing to preach a corrupt gospel which is the heart the Purpose Driven Church model.
+Hence, that is why I left my former church because they were preparing to preach a corrupt Gospel which is the heart the Purpose Driven Church model.

 Never stop praying for the repentance of those who are preaching from the platform of spiritual darkness.
 Never stop praying for God to send a great awakening to the Church.
 Never stop praying for strength and wisdom and opportunity to tell the truth to people God brings into our sphere for a divine appointment with the Saviour.
 Never stop praying for superficial “Christianity” to be obliterated by the light of the truth being shown into it.
 Never think that you are self-sufficient and capable of tackling the darkness all around us without God right there with you.
 Never stop praying for me and this ministry to be used for God’s glory alone.